MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-This example creates the float version of the following string:
+This example converts the float version of a string:

 ```
 float('10.333')